The Open Molecules 2025 (OMol25) Dataset, Evaluations, and Models: Reactivity

 \subsection{Electrolyte Reactivity}

 Electrolyte reactions were taken from previous work on reaction networks and mechanistic studies of electrolyte decomposition and solid-electrolyte interphase formation \cite{Xie2021, Barter2023, SpotteSmith2022, SpotteSmith2022a, SpotteSmith2023}.
 Schrodinger tools were used to construct 3D reactant and product complexes when they were not already available.
 When they were already available, Schrodinger tools were used to construct alternate versions of endpoint complexes.
-For both original and Schrodinger structures, the RMSD was computed between the reactant and product complexes, and if the RMSD was found to be less than 0.3 Angstroms then the offending pair was discarded.
-Where both original and Schrodinger endpoints passed this check, if the Schrodinger structures both had a greater than 0.4 Angstrom RMSD compared to the original structures, and the sum of the two RMSDs was greater than 1.4, then we deemed that the Schrodinger and original endpoint pairs were sufficiently different to justify including both in our template set.
+We removed any reactant-product pair whose RMSD was less than 0.3\angs{}.
+If we had both an original and Schrodinger endpoint structure, we retained both in our template set if the RMSD between them was greater than 0.4\angs{} and the sum of that RMSD and the RMSD of reactant to product was greater than 1.4.
 This procedure was empirically developed via testing and manual inspection of many different example reactions.
 If these cutoffs were not met, then only the Schrodinger endpoint structures were used.

-We then performed metal swaps for all reaction templates with at least one metal ion.
+We performed metal swaps for all reaction templates with at least one metal ion.
 Li was allowed to be swapped with all eight other metals with common +1 oxidation states according to mendeleev (i.e. Na, K, Cs, Cu, Ag, Rb, Tl, and Hg).
 Mg was allowed to be swapped with other metals with common +2 or +3 oxidation states according to mendeleev (+2: Ca, Zn, Be, Cu, Ni, Pt, Co, Pd, Ag, Mn, Hg, Cd, Yb, Sn, Pb, Eu, Sm, Cr, Fe, V, Ba, Sr, +3: La, Ce, Pr, Nd, Pm, Sm, Eu, Gd, Tb, Dy, Ho, Er, Tm, Yb, Lu, Al, Ga, In, Tl, Bi, Sc, Cr, Fe, Co, Y, Ru, Rh, Ir, Au).
-The reaction's charge and/or spin was changed commensurate with the difference in charge/spin between the principal metal and the metal being swapped in.
-In order to account for the differences in atomic radii between swapped metals, the distance between the metal and each other distinct species in the reaction complex was scaled by the ratio of the new metal's van der Waals radius and the principal metal's van der Waals radius, which was found to yield sensible metal-organic distances.
+The reaction's charge and/or spin was adjusted accordingly.
+In order to account for the differences in atomic radii between swapped metals, the distance between the metal and each other distinct species in the reaction complex was scaled by the ratio of the new and old van der Waals radii.
 A total of 146,962 reactions were obtained following metal swapping.